 Watch Tale Of Tales if you must.
 I was compelled because of the costumes, cinematography and Salma Hayek.

 What excellent editing and trailer music.
-I’m ready for this crazy, passionate love story.
+I’m ready to get lost in this crazy, wonderful, passionate love story.

 Starring Salma Hayek, John C. Reilly and Vincent Cassel, I like the look of todays trailer, Tale of Tales.
 I like it because it reminds me a little of Guillermo del Toro’s CrimsonPeak (2015).